ndiego/block-visibility/readme.txt

 * Only show blocks to **logged-out** users
 * Only show blocks to users with **specific roles** (Administrator, Subscriber, Customer, Member etc.)

+Have an idea for additional block logic?
+Let us know in the plugin support forum.

 === Why do I need this? ===

 Block Visibility is a lightweight plugin that is designed to do one thing, and one thing well.
 While there are countless applications, here are a few examples to get you started: